cmwang-cottageclothing/semantic-ui-prac/cover/Readme.md

-# Anatomy of a Smantic-UI example page Cover
+# Anatomy of a Semantic-UI Template: [Cover](https://semantic-ui-forest.com/templates/bootstrap/cover)

 ## My way to learn Semantic-UI: Part I

-## Part I

 The official document of [Semantic-UI](https://semantic-ui.com/) says little about learning how to use Semantic-UI.
 Examples are given, but they are code only.
 None of them are described in detail.